evkx/evkx.github.io/content/models/kia/ev6/EV6_Long_Range_AWD/_index.md

 Kia EV6 Long Range AWD has an all-wheel drive system supported by two motors.
 One on each axle.

 The  suspension has a fixed height and damping.
-The ground clearance with this suspension is 160 mm.
+The ground clearance with this suspension is 178 mm.

 ### Brakes

+Regenerative braking is available in several modes.
+The most efficient is automatic regen.
+In this mode, the car coasts when possible and uses regenerative braking when it needs to reduce speed.
+You can also enable one-pedal driving.

 ## Exterior

-You can choose between 2 different paint colors when ordering this model.
+You can choose between 10 different paint colors when ordering this model.

-There is only one roof for this model.
+You can choose between two types of roofs on this model.
+The standard is just a regular roof.
+The standard is a panoramic roof.

 You can order the car with tinted windows from B-pillar and back.